 Pell grants are federal grants awarded to low-income undergraduate students; the number of Pell grant recipients is often used as a proxy for low-income student enrollment.
 The US Department of Education releases data annually for first-time, full-time freshmen enrollments and those students’ six-year graduation outcomes.

-UC campuses compare favorably in both the share of Pell grant recipients enrolled and those students’ six year graduation rates when compared to American Association of Universities (AAU) member schools, California State University (CSU) campuses and a selection of other large state university systems.
+UC campuses compare favorably in both the share of Pell grant recipients and six-year graduation rates when considering American Association of Universities (AAU) peers, California State University (CSU) campuses and a selection of other large state university systems.

-Use the interactive table below to find the most recent data about any college or university’s enrollment and graduation rates by Pell Grant status.
+You can use the interactive table below to find the most recent data about any institution's enrollment and graduation rates by Pell recipient status.